-The MSOT track is a Master of Science (M.S.) program in which students complete 21 months at Mount Mary University focusing on professional skills and then participate in a university-arranged fieldwork experience for six months, putting their knowledge into practice.
-Following fieldwork, students complete a one-month culminating fieldwork project concluding the 28 month, 67 credit program.
+The MSOT track is a Master of Science (M.S.) program in which students complete 17 active months at Mount Mary University focusing on professional skills and then participate in a university-arranged fieldwork experience for six months, putting their knowledge into practice.
+Following fieldwork, students complete a one-month culminating fieldwork project concluding the 24 month, 67 credit program.
+With time accounted for breaks, program duration is 27.5 months.
+The program offers a direct entry option for eligible undergraduate students who wish to earn 90 credits of undergraduate coursework in three academic years and then complete the master's coursework.
 Students who graduate in the MSOT program are eligible for the National Board for Certification in Occupational Therapy (NBCOT) examination.